UoB-COMSM0110/2024-group-8/README.md

 > As the teachers, I want to influence my students to play an educational game, so that the student can learn more about the effect of germs on different organ on a human,

 > As the project manager, I want to ensure the game developed is meeting all the requirements, so that the project can be successful.

+By incorporating these user stories into our development process, we ensure that our game not only meets stakeholder expectations but also delivers a compelling and meaningful experience to our target audience.

 ## Use-case (player):